howest-mct/2021-2022-projectone-DauweQuinten/readme.md

     nano /etc/apache2/sites-available/000-default.conf

-Search for the line `DocumentRoot /var/www/html` en change it as below
+Search for the line `DocumentRoot /var/www/html` and change it as shown below:

     DocumentRoot/home/<username>/<name_of_your_repo>/front-end